The New Year is a good time to make positive changes. Let go of what is not working. And do things that will upgrade your life to the next level.

 8. Be Happy Now

-We always postpone our happiness to tomorrow.
+We always postpone our happiness until tomorrow.

 We look at happiness as something that will come after we achieve certain thing: If I get gorgeous hair that turns heads I will be really happy.
 Or if I get: a nice home, a perfect partner, the dream job… I will be truly happy.